hpcleuven/VscDocumentation/source/data/tier1data/features/trash.rst

 For example, if you remove ``/<zone>/home/chemistry/results.csv``, you can find it back in ``/<zone>/trash/home/<username>/chemistry/results.csv``.

-If you remove a data object or collection and an object with the same name and path is already in your trash, ManGO appends a dot and a random number to the filename of the most recently removed object.
+If you remove a data object or collection and an object with the same name and path is already in your trash, Tier-1 Data appends a dot and a random number to the filename of the most recently removed object.

-ManGO automatically removes any objects that remain in trash for more than 14 days.
+Tier-1 Data automatically removes any objects that remain in trash for more than 14 days.
 You can also clean out your trash collection yourself:

 - Most clients have a command to remove everything from your trash collection permanently.
 An example is the ``irmtrash`` command from iCommands.